prof-legnard/cinf108-fall24/final-project/README.md

    -  and a `due_date` value (`str` type is fine, but look into `datetime`).
 4. With defined input arguments,your TODO list CLI tool should be able to modify your final TODO list file:
    - add new items to your TODO list file
-   - "complete" or remove items that no longer need to be on the list
+   - change the status of the TODO item (incomplete/in progress/complete)
    - update previously added TODO items (description, date)
 5. Add an option to be able to create or update a *separate* TODO list file with a different name (TODO2.txt, work-todo.csv, chores.csv, etc...)
     - your CLI tool can write to a file like `TODO.txt` by default, but you should be able to manage multiple todo lists with a separate argument.